Mission, History and Reach

 - Life Skills Experience program is delivered at green grass facilities and provides character education and wellness, along with golf knowledge and skill development.
 We have nine program locations throughout Harris and surrounding counties.

-- National School Program is delivered by P.E. teachers at Houston area schools in 31 districts and 523 schools.
+- School Program is delivered by P.E. teachers at Houston area schools in 31 districts and 523 schools.
 We train P.E. teachers to deliver trademarked curriculum as a P.E. unit during the school year.